it-at-m/Praktikumsplaner/doc/src/features/Nachwuchskraefte.md

 The last name (Nachname) has to be between 2 and 255 characters.

-There a two selectors to select either the training direction or course of study
+There are two selectors to select either the training direction or course of study

 The year (Jahrgang) has to be in this format: XX/XX Example: 20/24 for someone who started training in 2020 and finishes in 2024.